web-illinois/illinois_framework_project/README.md

 * The MySQL database username and password is stored in ~/.my.cnf
 * If you lose/forget your Drupal admin password, you can reset it with drush using the command `drush upwd admin "NEWPASSWORD"`

+## Shibboleth authentication
+Instructions for adding Shibboleth to your Illinois Framework site is [in the wiki](https://github.com/web-illinois/illinois_framework_project/wiki/Setting-up-Shibboleth-authentication-within-your-Illinois-Framework-Drupal-site).

 ## Updating your site

 Security updates are regularly relased for Drupal and its modules, so it's vital to keep your site updated.
 To update your site, open the terminal for your site, `cd` to the directory `~/illinois_framework`, and run the following commands: